Maniyanpilla Raju

-Sudheer Kumar (born 20 April 1955), better known by his stage name Maniyanpilla Raju (Malayalam:മണിയൻപിള്ള രാജു), is an Indian actor and producer who works in Malayalam film industry.
+Sudheer Kumar (born 20 April 1955), better known by his stage name Maniyanpilla Raju (Malayalam: മണിയൻപിള്ള രാജു), is an Indian actor and producer who works in Malayalam film industry.
 His debut film was Mohiniyaattam in 1976.
 He has played a variety of roles as a character actor, appearing in over 400 films.
 His stage name was derived from the character he played in the film Maniyanpilla Adhava Maniyanpilla (1981), his break-through role.

 Early life

-Raju was born as the youngest among four in 1955 to Shekharan Nair and Saraswati Amma at Thycaud, Trivandrum.
+Raju was born as the youngest among four in 1955 to Shekharan Nair and Saraswati Amma at Thycaud, Thiruvanathapuram.
 He has two sisters, Ramani and Radha, and a brother Surendran.
-He had his primary education from Government Model Boys Higher Secondary School, Trivandrum.
+He had his primary education from Government Model Boys Higher Secondary School, Thiruvanathapuram.
 He did his pre-degree in Victory Tutorial College.
-He learned diploma in acting course during 1973–1975 from Adyar Film Institute, Madras (now Chennai).
+He learned acting through a diploma course during 1973–1975 from Adyar Film Institute, Madras (now Chennai).

 Personal life

-Maniyanpilla Raju married Indira in 1985, and the couple blessed with two sons, elder one is Sachin.
-Younger son Niranj made his debut in Renjith's Black Butterfly.
+Maniyanpilla Raju married Indira in 1985, and the couple have two sons, Sachin and Niranj.
+The younger son, Niranj, made his debut in Renjith's Black Butterfly.
 He wrote a book titled Chirichum Chirippichum containing his memoirs in 2012.
-In 2019, he opened a restaurant Be @ Kiwizo in Kannur, which has Kerala's first robot servants.
+In 2019, he opened a restaurant, Be@Kiwizo, in Kannur, which is Kerala's first restaurant to use robots to serve customers.